gallantlab/himalaya/README.md

 ### Examples

-To get example of use of Himalaya, see the [example directory](.examples).
+To get examples of use of Himalaya, see the ["examples"](examples) directory.